hkz-aarvesen/resume/RESUME.md

 ### Education

-Bachelor in Philosophy\
-University of Texas at Austin, May 1993\
+University of Texas at Austin\
-With High, Special, and Departmental Honors
+BA in Philosophy with High, Special, and Departmental Honors

 ### Relevant Technical Skills
-UNIX hack, past perl guru, former Java expert, versed in C and shell scripting.
+UNIX hack, cloud native, past perl guru, former Java expert, versed in C and shell scripting.
 Conversant in numerous languages of various strengths and types: VB, awk, sql, html, javascript, ruby, groovy, python, golang, php, more.
 I easily pick up new languages and technology.
 My editor of choice is still vi.

 ### Relevant Professional Skills